drmortalwombat/oscar64/README.md

 ### Building

 The compiler can also be built using MSVC or GCC.
 A visual studio project and a makefile are part of the source repository.
 The makefile is in the make folder.
+You should build from a subdirectory of Oscar64 so that references in the makefile work out correctly.

+* mkdir build
+* cd build
+* make -f ../make/makefile

 ### Compiler arguments